agsb/jelly/documents/CircuitDesign.md

 |  |  |  |  |  |  |  |  |  |  |

 Notes:
+- logics for /OE6 and /OE7 are inverted, just add a NOT later;
-- case 5, tape one is code, no write allowed, never
+- case 5, tape one is code, no write allowed, never;
-- case 13 and case 14, also clear/reset U3
+- case 13 and case 14, also clear/reset U3;
-- logics for /OE6 and /OE7 are inverted, just add a NOT later.
+- data bus D0-D7 have pull-down resistors for clear U4 and U5 when U6 and U7 are in 3-state.

 ### Devices